How to Celebrate St. Nicholas Day

 Have Children Put a Shoe Outside of the Bedroom Door on The Night of December 5th

-On the evening of December 5th have the children place one of their shoes outside of their bedroom or hang their Christmas stocking on their bedroom door or other place.
+On the evening of December 5th have have your children place one of their shoes outside of their bedroom or hang their Christmas stocking on their bedroom door or other place.

 They can also leave a carrot or apple in the shoe for St. Nick's horse (and maybe a cookie or two for St. Nick himself).

-After the children are asleep, place a few pieces of candy, a simple little toy or trinket (something small like you get with a McDonald's Happy Meal), a gift certificate to their favorite fast food establishment, or similar little gift.
+After the children are asleep, place a few pieces of candy, a simple little toy or trinket (something small - similar to what you get with a McDonald's Happy Meal), a gift certificate to their favorite fast food establishment, or similar little gift.

 Keep the Celebration a Simple Part of the Christmas Season